KennaLab/SpliPath/SpliPath_Tutorial.md

 * If Step 2 and 3 were performed per chromosome, arguments ```junc_count_files```, ```junc_anno_files```, and ```cs_qtl_files``` should be vectors of matched file names for all the chromosomes.

 In the output directory, there will be four types of files:
-1) "geneID_geneName_intron_count.txt.gz" are junction-sample read count table per gene,
+1) "geneID_geneName_intron_count.txt.gz" are junction-sample read count table per gene
-2) "geneID_geneName_leafcutter_pval.txt.gz" are junction-sample LeafCutter P values table per gene,
+2) "geneID_geneName_leafcutter_pval.txt.gz" are junction-sample LeafCutter P values table per gene
-3) "geneID_geneName_csQTL.txt.gz" are the mapped ur-sQTL candidates per gene.
+3) "geneID_geneName_csQTL.txt.gz" are the mapped ur-sQTL candidates per gene

 The other files necessary for SpliPath browser are (the input or output files in Step 1-3):
 1) GDB file (e.g. example_rvatData.gdb)